rahulkfernandes/Asset-Portfolio-Allocation-with-Unsupervised-Learning/README.md

 # Asset-Portfolio-Allocation-with-Unsupervised-Learning

 ## Description
-The Asset Portfolio Allocation with Unsupervised Learning repository explores unsupervised machine learning techinques for portfolio allocation based on adjusted closing prices of a selected number of companies (here we use the companies in the Dow Jones Industrial Average).
+The Asset Portfolio Allocation with Unsupervised Learning repository explores unsupervised machine learning techinques for portfolio optimisation based on adjusted closing prices of a selected number of companies (here we use the companies in the Dow Jones Industrial Average).

 ## Installation
 Clone Repository